ni/install-systemlink-enterprise/guide/configuration/configure-hostnames.md

 TODO

-## Configure Access to the MinIO API
+## (Optional) Configure Access to MinIO

-An additional host name is required for the MinIO API.
-As above, as standard approach would be to use something like:

-"systemlink-minio-api.myorganization.org"

-Configure this host name by modifying the `minio.apiIngress.hostname` value in _systemlink-values.yaml_.

-## Configure Access to the MinIO UI
+You can enable external access to the MinIO service on the cluster.
+The following steps will enable UI access.

-If Access to the MinIO UI is enabled, modify the `minio.ingress.hostname` value in _systemlink-secrets.yaml_ with the chosen hostname.
+1. In systemlink-values.yaml, set `minio.ingress.enabled` to true.
+2. Provide a hostname for `minio.ingress.hostname`.
+A suggestion would be "systemlink-minio.myorganization.org"

+The following steps will enable API access:

+1. In systemlink-values.yaml, set `minio.apiIngress.enabled` to true.
+2. Provide a hostname for `minio.apiIngress.hostname`.
+A suggestion would be "systemlink-minio-api.myorganization.org"